Gatorade Zero: Analyzing Its Suitability for Diabetics, Hydration, & Weight Management

 Although many varieties of Gatorade Zero list 0 calories for a single serving, as the serving size increases, the calorie count increases.
 While it may only amount to 5 or 10 calories for a 28 ounce serving, it is important to note that it does, in fact, have some calories.

 Gatorade Zero with Protein has between 50 to 60 calories per serving due to the addition of whey protein isolate.
-It is common for protein drinks to have at least 100 calories per serving, so instead of always wondering “Are protein shakes good for weight loss?”, a low cal Gatorade Zero with Protein may be a good low calorie alternative that’s more hydrating, but with far less protein too.
+It is common for protein drinks to have at least 100 calories per serving, so instead of always wondering if protein shakes are good for weight loss, a low cal Gatorade Zero with Protein may be a good low calorie alternative that’s more hydrating, but with far less protein too.

-Sports drinks of all kinds are advertised for hydration, so is Gatorade Zero good for you if you are dehydrated?
-Being dehydrated is dangerous and, not only does it mean the body has lost too much fluid, along with that fluid loss is a decrease in critical minerals.10
+Sports drinks of all kinds are advertised for hydration.
+Being dehydrated is dangerous and, not only does it mean the body has lost too much fluid, along with that fluid loss is a decrease in critical minerals.14

 To rehydrate, it is vital to replace those minerals that have been lost, so drinking a Gatorade Zero could be a good start to once again becoming hydrated.